 In interviews and essays, high-profile activist athletes explore the intersection of sports and politics.

-ETAN THOMAS a former eleven-year NBA star, was born in Harlem and raised in Tulsa, Oklahoma.
+ETAN THOMAS, a former eleven-year NBA player, was born in Harlem and raised in Tulsa, Oklahoma.
 He has published three books: a collection of poems titled More Than an Athlete, the memoir Fatherhood: Rising to the Ultimate Challenge, and Voices of the Future, a collection of poems and essays by young writers from around the country on topics such as racism, Trayvon Martin, President Obama, gun violence, and AIDS.
 Thomas was honored for social justice advocacy as the recipient of the 2010 National Basketball Players Association Community Contribution Award, as well as the 2009 Dr. Martin Luther King Jr. Foundation Legacy Award.
 His writing has appeared in the Washington Post, the Huffington Post, CNN, and ESPN.
 He can be frequently seen on MSNBC as a special correspondent and he cohosts a weekly local radio show, The Collision, on WPFW in Washington, DC, about the place where sports and politics collide.
 We Matter: Athletes and Activism is his latest book.